However, does coffee have nutritional value?

-That 'bitter' taste gives it some value, although there are many foods, real foods, that provide the bitter taste with the added advantage of real nutritional value from the Western scientific viewpoint.
-For example, cabbage and, in my opinion, Brussel sprouts.
+That ‘bitter’ taste gives it some value, although there are many foods, real foods, that provide the bitter taste with the added advantage of real nutritional value from the Western scientific viewpoint.
+For example, cabbage and, in my opinion, Brussels sprouts.

 The bitter taste tends to occur in poisonous foods to dissuade us from eating them.

 That explains why many of us don’t like Brussels Sprouts, especially when we’re children and our taste-buds are more sensitive.

 Mark Twain said:

-"I don't like Brussel Sprouts, and I'm glad I don't like Brussel Sprouts, because if I liked them I'd eat them, and I'd just hate them."
+“I don’t like Brussels Sprouts, and I’m glad I don’t like Brussels Sprouts, because if I liked them I’d eat them, and I’d just hate them.”

 Well, no, actually he didn’t say that.
 He was talking about Spinach, but spinach is also slightly bitter, when steamed.

 You don’t need much real bitter-tasting food (as opposed to food that is artificially flavoured ) but you do need a little.

-When you have the necessary balance of foods of all 'tastes', your Zang-fu organs function properly.
+When you have the necessary balance of foods of all ‘tastes’, your Zang-fu organs function properly.
 In modern parlance, your metabolism works OK.
 That means you keep healthy and get ill less often.

-Too much of any food containing one particular taste and your zang-fu organs get imbalanced, leading to susceptibily to ill-health.
-We've seen that with the tendency to obesity in many people who eat too much food of the 'sweet' taste.
+Too much (or too little) of any food containing one particular taste and your zang-fu organs get imbalanced, leading to susceptibility to ill-health.
+We’ve seen that with the tendency to obesity in many people who eat too much food of the ‘sweet’ taste.

 A food doesn’t always taste as you’d expect.

 For example, some ‘sweet’ foods don’t taste sweet at first.

-Grains, in the form of bread, often need to be chewed awhile before the enzymes in your mouth release the sweet taste.
-Try chewing a piece of wholemeal bread for a minute or so, without swallowing, and you'll begin to taste sweetness.
+Grains, in the form of bread, often need to be chewed awhile before the enzymes in your mouth release the grain’s sweet taste.
+Try chewing a piece of wholemeal bread for a minute or so, without swallowing, and you’ll begin to taste sweetness.

 For more on this see Nutrition.

 But bitter tasting foods release their bitter taste quite early.
-That's a warning that too much of them may be poisonous.
+That’s another warning that too much of them may be poisonous.

 Quite possibly but not always!

 Why not always?
 To understand, see what coffee is described as doing in Chinese medicine.

 Of these, the main problem you don’t want to have is Qi Stagnation.